lixingsong/lixingsong.github.io/_pages/about.md

 Research Interest
 ------
 My current research interests include autonomous driving, reinforcement learning, and robotics.
-I'm also generally interested in exploring machine learning solutions to real-world problems.
+I'm also generally interested in exploring machine learning solutions for real-world problems.
 Previously, I gained extensive research experience in the areas of wireless networking and mobile computing.